wso2/docs-is/en/docs/learn/xacml-2.0-sample-policy-4.md

-# Writing XACML policies in WSO2 Identity Server - 4
+# XACML 2.0 Sample Policy - 4

 This topic demonstrates an example of a XACML policy that addresses the following authorization requirements.